christopheparisse/teimeta/README.md

 TEIMETA allows to edit any XML node but not to move this node around in the XML file.
 New nodes can be created and nodes can be erased (if this is allowed by the model).
 The ODD describes node position from the root. **The values of an XML node not described in the ODD file will never be modified.
 This means that it is possible to edit parts of an XML file respecting the integrity of the rest of the file.**

 ## Version information
-0.5.1 - full English or French version
+0.5.2 - improved style of CSS for all display size 0.5.1 - full English or French version
 0.5.0 - 2 may 2018 - ODD files can describe the visual presentation of the data edited using CSS features.
 0.4.9 - feb 2018 - correction of bugs and namespace implementation